johndoe31415/frankenticket/README.md

 "decrypted_ticket": "{\"info\": null, \"privs\": [\"read\"], \"timestamp\":
 \"2021-10-16T08:50:13.988858Z\", \"username\": \"John Doe\"}           "}
 ```

+## Deployment on Amazon Lambda
+Frankenticket can also runs on AWS Lambda.
+You can simply use the two files in
+the `lambda/` subdirectory, deploy them onto Lambda and create a Web Gateway
+HTTP API.
+Note that in this case the encryption used is not AES, but a custom
+(broken) cipher because it limits the dependencies.

 ## License
 My code is licensed under the GNU GPL-3.
 The Latin Modern Mono font is subject